Short Answer

 Contract Snapshot

-The market resolves to "Yes" if the Democratic Party wins the 2026 U.S. House of Representatives election in Florida's 13th District by 2 percentage points or more; otherwise, it resolves to "No." The margin of victory is calculated as the Democratic Party's vote percentage minus that of the candidate immediately behind them, with no rounding, and verified by an official election authority.
-Trading opened on May 5, 2026; the market will close early upon certified election results or by November 3, 2027, at 11:00 AM EDT, with payouts projected 30 minutes after closing.
+The market resolves to "Yes" if the Democratic Party wins the 2026 U.S. House of Representatives election in Florida's 13th District by 2 percentage points or more; otherwise, it resolves to "No".
+The market, which opened May 5, 2026, will close after the official results for the November 3, 2026 election are published, with a projected payout 30 minutes later.
+The margin is calculated as the Democratic Party's vote percentage minus that of the closest competing candidate, with no rounding, and the market can close early if certified results become available, but no later than November 3, 2027.

 Available Contracts